 Food packed by one business and supplied to another business is also not considered as PPDS, because it is not sold directly to the public.
 This is prepacked food and already must have full labelling, including the name of the food and a full ingredients list, with allergenic ingredients emphasised within it, nutritional information, etc.

 What information needs to be provided with the PPDS product?

 The information must include the name of the food and an ingredients list, with any allergenic ingredients emphasised every time they appear in the list, for example using bold or capitalisation, as shown to the right.

 The list of all the ingredients needs to be arranged in descending order by weight.

 Detailed guidance on the 14 different allergens and how to refer to them is available on the Food Standards Agency website.

 What have Sarunds done to help you be compliant?

 As the retailer you are responsible for ensuring that any PPDS is labelled correctly.

-All the information you will need is contained on the manufacturer’s label on every product you receive from us.
-We also have this ingredient information in digital format and have templates to assist you in producing information, which you may also choose to use, as well as some how-to guides.
+All the information you need is already contained on the manufacturer’s label on every product you receive from us.
+However, we also have this ingredient information in digital format to help you produce compliant labels and signage more quickly, as well as some templates which you may also choose to use, and some how-to guides.

-Although we will update the spreadsheet when we are advised by manufacturers, we cannot guarantee that the information in the file will always be correct, and cannot advise all customers every time the spreadsheet has been updated as with over 550 products this will likely be updated often.
+Although we will update the spreadsheet when we are advised of recipe changes by manufacturers, we cannot guarantee that the information in the file will always be correct, and cannot advise all customers every time the spreadsheet has been updated, as with over 550 products this will likely be updated frequently.